New Job Personal Loans

 I’ve been working a series of short-term (3 – 6 month) contracts – can I still get a new job personal loan?

-While being a professional contractor will limit your options, some lenders will still consider you.
-However, you will need to be able to show that you have been consistently employed in the same industry.
+While being a professional contractor or casual worker will limit your options, some lenders will still consider you.
+However, you will need to be able to show that you have been consistently employed in the same industry and meet the lender's income requirements.

 What should I be looking for in a new job personal loan?